Skip to main content

 Formation Process

-Moldavite is a tektite — a natural glass formed when a massive meteorite impact (~15 million years ago) created the Nordlinger Ries crater in southern Germany.
-The extreme heat and pressure of the impact melted terrestrial silica-rich rocks and mixed them with meteoritic material.
-Molten droplets were ejected high into the atmosphere, where they cooled rapidly during their ballistic trajectory back to Earth.
-This rapid cooling created the characteristic amorphous (non-crystalline) glass structure with distinctive surface sculpting, flow lines, and occasional gas bubbles.
-Moldavite scattered across a strewn field covering parts of the Czech Republic (primarily southern Bohemia and Moravia), with smaller amounts found in Germany and Austria.
+Moldavite is a tektite, which means it is natural glass made by a meteorite impact.
+About 15 million years ago, a massive meteorite hit southern Germany and created the Nordlinger Ries crater.
+The extreme heat and pressure melted silica-rich terrestrial rocks and mixed them with meteoritic material.
+Molten droplets were flung high into the atmosphere and cooled rapidly as they fell back to Earth.
+That rapid cooling is what gave Moldavite its amorphous, non-crystalline glass structure with the characteristic sculpted surfaces, flow lines, and occasional gas bubbles.
+The material scattered across a strewn field covering parts of the Czech Republic, mainly southern Bohemia and Moravia, with smaller amounts in Germany and Austria.

 Varieties